Twitter deleted Russian troll tweets. So we published more than 200,000 of them.

 Despite Twitter's pledges to crack down, Russian trolls and bots are still exploiting the social media platform to interfere with elections, including our midterms.
 To help shine a light on this persistent threat to democracy, NBC News is open sourcing its data.

-If you publish using the data, please credit NBC News and include a link to this page.
-Send questions to ben.popken@nbcuni.com.
+If you publish using the data, please credit NBC News, link to this page, and let us know.
+Send questions and projects to ben.popken@nbcuni.com or @bpopken.

 Get the data: